include-what-you-use/include-what-you-use/README.md

 ### How to Build ###

 Include-what-you-use makes heavy use of Clang internals, and will occasionally break when Clang is updated.
 Usually such discrepancies are detected by build bot and fixed promptly.

-The master branch follows Clang trunk.
+**The IWYU master branch follows Clang trunk**.

 We also have convenience tags and branches for released versions of Clang (called `clang_<version>`, e.g. `clang_5.0`).
 To build against a Clang release, check out the corresponding branch in IWYU before configuring the build.
 More details in the instructions below.